AlbertoMonteiro/CodeMetricsExtractor/README.md

 Code Metrics Extractor
 ====================

-Is a simple tool that automate the execution of "Calculate Code Metrics for Solution" that is avaliable in Visual Studio.

 With Code Metrics Extractor you can see project health overview, classes health overview and bad methods.